-Other companies where he has worked as repétitéur and assistant conductor are Theater Basel, where he made his professional conducting debut with Haydn’s Lo Speziale and Teatro Regio Torino, Teatro Lirico Sperimentale “A. Belli” Spoleto and the “Musica Riva” festival at Riva del Garda.
-He also worked at the Centre National d’Artistes Liriques in Marseille with concerts at the Opéra Municipale de Marseille.
+Other companies where he has worked as repétitéur and assistant conductor are Theater Basel, where he made his professional conducting debut with Haydn’s “Lo speziale”, Opera North, Teatro Regio Torino, Teatro Lirico Sperimentale “A. Belli” Spoleto and the “Musica Riva” festival at Riva del Garda.
+He was a vocal coach at the Centre National d’Artistes Liriques in Marseille for concerts at the Opéra Municipale de Marseille.

-Jonathan Santagada was awarded an honours degree cum laude from the Conservatorio G. Verdi in Torino with Professor Mariaclara Monetti and continued his studies at the Conservatoire Supérieur de Musique in Lyon with Professor Géry Moutier.
+Jonathan Santagada was awarded an honours degree cum laude from the Conservatorio Statale di Musica G. Verdi in Torino with Professor Mariaclara Monetti and continued his studies at the Conservatoire National Supérieur de musique et danse de Lyon with Professor Géry Moutier.